Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 ---
-title: "Goals v2"
+title: "Goals"
-slug: "goals-v2"
+slug: "goals"
-description: "Goals v2 are used to track specific user interactions during conversations between end-users and AI Agents that align with your business objectives. "
+description: "Goals are used to track specific user interactions during conversations between end-users and AI Agents that align with your business objectives. "
 hidden: false
 ---

-# Goals v2
+# Goals

 !!! note
-   The Goals v2 feature is in Beta and is available if you have migrated to the new [Insights framework](../../../insights/data-management/pre-aggregation.md).
+    We encourage you to explore the new version of Goals as soon as you migrate to the new [Insights framework](../../../insights/data-management/pre-aggregation.md).

-   We encourage you to try this feature out and provide us with feedback.
+_Goals_ are structured objectives within AI Agent interactions that require specific steps to be completed.
+They not only track user actions but also tie those actions to measurable business metrics, ensuring alignment with organizational objectives.

-_Goals v2_ enhances the previous version, [Goals v1](v1.md), by tracking not only user actions during AI Agent conversations but also aligning them with business objectives.
+By defining multiple steps and associating them with predefined metrics, Goals provide a more comprehensive way to evaluate success compared to [Tasks](tasks.md).

 With Goals, you can evaluate and enhance the business impact of your AI Agent: